boyleconnor/DEP-Conditions-API/xxxx-conditions-api.rst

 ~~~~~~~~~~~~~~~

 As for function-based views, since Conditions are essentially just fancy
-functions, developers could easily write their own logic based on their
+functions, developers could easily write their own code that utilizes their
 conditions.
-The API, however, *would* provide a helper function that would
+The API, however, *would* provide a helper function that would run
-run the given Condition(s) and handle the Auth-related issues (redirect to
+the given Condition(s) and handle the Auth-related issues (redirect to login,
-login, etc.) on failure.
+etc.) on failure.
 It would also allow the developer to provide callback
 functions to modify default behavior.

 Django-Rules's technique of using a decorator presents issues when the